crash-and-compile/dc25-problems/reg-locate-easy/problem.md

 Begin analysis of primary sectors G-9 through G-21.
 The key indicator of a potentially inhabitable star system is a red shift in the light detected by our sensors.
 Report all positive hits immediately to command.
 Each sector has supplied scans of light readings over a period of time.

 ## INPUT
 The input will be a series of Base64 encoded images, one per line.
-Each sector will have mutliple images associated with it, representing light readings over time.
+Each sector will have multiple images associated with it, representing light readings over time.

 Images for different sectors are indicated by a line of '%' characters.